wimaha/homebridge-mieleathome/README.md

 ## Features
 - Easy setup: guided process to retrieve token via OAuth2 from Miele.
 - Automatic token refreshing.
+- Event based.
 - Start / stop (dish) washing machine program (with an option to disable to prevent unintentional program stop requests).
 - Remaining run time.
 - Washing machine / dish washer program target temperature.
 - HomeKit identify support via Homebridge log.

 ## Breaking changes
+### Versions > 2.8.0
+- The introduction of event based updating removed the need for the _Poll interval_ setting.
+This option can be removed from your config when you see a need to clean up your config.

 ### Versions > 2.5.2
 - _Disable temperature sensor_ and _disable stop action ability_ need to be re-configured as the settings have become finer grained (per specific device type instead of per group of device types).